ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 #### Direct install
-For production deployment, the tests illustrated some performance challenges with docker image, so we decided to directly install the secure gateway client.
-The steps are defined in the [product documentation] depending of the server OS, but as there are some questions / steps not clear we summarize them here too:
+For production deployment, the tests illustrated some performance challenges with docker image, so we decided to directly install the Secure Gateway Client for Ubuntu.
+The steps are defined in the [product documentation](https://console.bluemix.net/docs/services/SecureGateway/sg_025.html#sg_025) depending of the server OS, but as there are some questions / steps not clear we summarize them here too:

 In the software installer section, select your target OS, it should download the installer file.
 Then do the following: